Current validation practice undermines surgical AI development: Results

 \subsection{A multi-stage, multi-stakeholder Delphi process revealed numerous pitfalls in surgical AI validation}

-To systematically identify common flaws in validating AI for surgical video analysis, we combined empirical evidence with structured expert consensus.
-Our method rested on three pillars: (1) a traditional literature review in PubMed and Google Scholar, (2) agentic internet search tools, and (3) a four-stage Delphi process involving SDS experts and clinicians (see Methods (Sec.~\ref{sec:methods}) for further details).
-This combined approach enabled us to compile, refine, and validate a comprehensive list of pitfalls that may compromise surgical AI validation.
+To systematically identify common validation flaws in surgical AI, we combined empirical evidence with structured expert consensus.
+Our method comprised three pillars: (1) literature review in PubMed and Google Scholar, (2) agentic internet search tools, and (3) a six-stage Delphi process involving SDS experts and clinicians (see Methods (Section~\ref{sec:methods})).
+This approach enabled us to compile, refine, and validate a comprehensive list of pitfalls that may compromise surgical AI validation.

-The resulting pitfall catalog is summarized in Fig.~\ref{fig:fig2} and was structured into three key pitfall categories: [P1] pitfalls related to data, [P2] pitfalls related to metric selection and configuration, and [P3] pitfalls related to metric aggregation and reporting.
-Each category represents a distinct level at which pitfalls can compromise the validity of validation outcomes.
-Each pitfall was mapped to specific potential consequences, such as introduction of biases, unreliable performance assessment, or undetected failure modes, and to associated real-world risks (e.g., regulatory delay, compromised surgical safety), as illustrated in Fig.~\ref{fig:fig2}.
-Concrete definitions are provided in Tab.
-SN 2.1 (Supplementary Notes), with visual examples in Figs.~\ref{fig:fig1}, \ref{fig:fig4}-\ref{fig:fig6}, and Extended Data Figs.~\ref{fig:extended-fig1}-~\ref{fig:extended-fig9}.
-Below, we outline the collected pitfalls identified within each category, highlighting why they are particularly critical in surgical AI validation.
-While some issues are known from other machine learning domains, the surgical setting adds unique layers of complexity and severity.
+Figure~\ref{fig:fig2} summarizes the pitfall catalog into three categories: [P1] pitfalls related to data, [P2] pitfalls related to metric selection and configuration, and [P3] pitfalls related to metric aggregation and reporting.
+Each category represents a distinct level at which validation can be compromised.
+Each pitfall was mapped to specific potential consequences, such as biases, unreliable performance assessment, or undetected failure modes, and to associated real-world risks (e.g., regulatory delay, compromised surgical safety; Figure~\ref{fig:fig2}).
+Concrete definitions are provided in Supplementary Table~\ref{tab:pitfall-descr}.
+Below, we outline the identified pitfalls and highlight why they are particularly critical in surgical AI validation.
+While some issues are known from other machine learning domains, surgery adds unique layers of complexity.